MikeVedsted/JoinMe/README.md

 <br/>

 ## Intention ✨
-This project is first and foremorst intended as a demo project.
+This project is first and foremost intended as a demo project.
-The intention is to gain experience working on a project as a group, while working towards a product built on technologies that are (at the start of the project) both familiar and unfamiliar to the contributing developrs.
+The intention is to gain experience working on a project as a group, while working towards a product built on technologies that are (at the start of the project) both familiar and unfamiliar to the contributing developers.
 <br/>

 ## Background ⌛